Dunbrody (1845)

 The Dunbrody was a three-masted barque built in Quebec in 1845 by Thomas Hamilton Oliver for the Graves family, merchants from New Ross in Wexford.

 She operated primarily as a cargo vessel, carrying timber and guano to Ireland.

 Passenger service

-She was fitted with bunks and between April to September from 1845 to 1851, she carried passengers on the outward leg to North America.
+She was fitted with bunks and between April and September from 1845 to 1851, she carried passengers on the outward leg to North America.
 These passengers were people desperate to escape the Great Famine of Ireland at the time, and conditions for steerage passengers were tough.